codeaffen/codeaffen.org/_posts/2026-04-16-migrate-bitwarden-from-us-to-eu.md

 Go to Settings > Deauthorize Sessions and then Settings > Delete Account.

 The Result: Privacy, Security, and Peace of Mind!

+{: .box-warning}
+**Info:** However, the US CLOUD Act may still technically apply because Bitwarden is a US company, though the zero-knowledge architecture ensures that even if data is accessed, the encrypted vault contents remain unreadable without the user's master password.

 The entire process was smoother than I anticipated.
 The key is to be organized, follow the steps carefully, and remember to transfer those attachments manually!
 Now I have the peace of mind knowing my data is residing in the EU, and I still have all the Premium features that make Bitwarden such a fantastic password manager.